 EP is not a school.
 We do not issue grades, transcripts or diplomas.
 Learn more about homeschooling high school.

 You can see all the Courses at this link.
 There is also more info along with recommendations on the individual heading pages, such as English.
 A normal course load is 6 credits, or 6 full-year courses.
 They don’t all have to come from here.
 My daughter can earn a credit for her many hours doing art.
-My son can earn a credit for his many hours on the computer.
+My son can earn a credit for his many hours doing coding or graphic design on the computer.
 If your child is involved in a local drama club, you can issue credit for that, etc. Those things are 1 credit if they are at least 180 hours during a school year.
 (Only issue one credit per year for such things, even if they spend more hours on it, unless there are enough hours and variety of activity that you can divide into two courses.)

 If you make a scope and sequence for a course, you could send it to me to share with everyone on the Printables page.